KimathiNewton/emails-signature-info/README.md

 # Evaluation Metrics
 The model's performance was evaluated using cosine similarity between the extracted signature and the expected ground truth output.
 Cosine similarity measures the similarity between two vectors, with a higher value indicating a better alignment between the predicted and actual signatures.
+## Cosine Similarity
+The evaluation is based on cosine similarity between the extracted data and reference signatures i.e the expected output.
+Cosine similarity is used in this context to measure the semantic similarity between the extracted email signature and the expected (ground truth) signature.
+It compares the extracted email signatures with the expected outputs.
+A higher cosine similarity indicates a better match between the extracted and expected information.
+## How it works:
+Text Conversion: Both the extracted signature and the expected signature are converted into numerical representations (vectors).The sentence_transformers library is used to convert text into numerical embeddings.

+Vector Calculation: These numerical representations are then converted into vectors in a high-dimensional space.The cosine of the angle between these two vectors is computed.
+A value closer to 1 indicates a higher similarity between the two signatures, while a value closer to 0 indicates lower similarity.
+Essentially, a higher cosine similarity score means the LLM did a better job of extracting the correct information from the email.

 ## Results For Mistral-large-latest Model in the Initial Prompt: